evlaV/steamos-atomupd/doc/client.md

 Implementation-wise: the systemd service must know if an update was applied (and therefore reboot the device) or not (and therefore simply power it off).
-This can be achieved simply if the client return a meaningful exit code, eg.
+This can be achieved simply if the client return a meaningful exit code, e.g.
 `0` if no update was applied, and `1` if an update was applied.

 #### Scenario 2 - Attended